pakistani-women-in-computing/wtm-resources/wtm-scholar-faq.md

-# Google WTM Scholar Program
+# Google WTM Scholars Program
 Through the Women Techmakers Scholars Program - formerly the Google Anita Borg Memorial Scholarship Program - Google is furthering Dr. Anita Borg’s vision of creating gender equality in the field of computer science by encouraging women to excel in computing and technology and become active leaders and role models in the field.

 Learn More: https://www.womentechmakers.com/scholars